Raab70/inference-api-example/README.md

 # Machine Learning Inference API Example - Flask + Scikit-Learn + Docker
 This repository contains an example machine learning inference API to serve a scikit-learn model using Flask and Docker.
-It is based on [this blog post](https://unsupervisedpandas.com/python/deploying-machine-learning-models/) and is intended as supporting material for [this talk at PyTennessee 2020](https://2020.pytennessee.org/talks/deploying-machine-learning-models-with-flask-and-docker)
+It is based on [this blog post](https://unsupervisedpandas.com/python/deploying-machine-learning-models/) and is intended as supporting material for [this talk at PyTennessee 2020](https://2020.pytennessee.org/talks/deploying-machine-learning-models-with-flask-and-docker) whose slides are [here](https://docs.google.com/presentation/d/1aL9tPMkXw9AVvccuAPW4uToIxAjNe2GsniqTzNM0otk/edit?usp=sharing)

 ## Getting Started
 This repository utilizes a Makefile for easy interaction.
 You can view available commands by